Scoutbook & Internet Advancement

 - The ability to provide a partially completed Eagle application for youth who have completed the Life rank.

-- For a full list of features read this article from Bryan on Scouting
+- For a full list of features read this article from Scouting Magazine

 What do Internet Advancement users need to know about the new version?